jcarias/repo-stats/README.md

 The `for` is being requested 2 different sets: one with separate data for each repo, and the other with all repos info joined together.

 There is also needed to specify the `granularities`.
 These will allow to get the data aggregated and also split by days.

+### Tab Manager

+There are a two main view in the App: The Review Time and the PR Created.
+The user can swap between by choosing the one tab.
+These tabs are managed via a selection made in the `Tab` (dumb) component, and it's parent is responsible to show panel corresponding to the specific tab.\
+This is very simple and unscalable solution, and it is one of the front runners for refactoring into a more robust, scalable and reusable solution...

+I also considered using [React Router](https://reactrouter.com/) to choose the tab being displayed but, given the scope of this app, this might have been an overkill.

+## Possible Future improvements

+Here are some of the next improvements that might be considered:

+- A more robust and cleaner approach to parse data coming from the API into the charts.
+The current solution is too depending on the data being returned from this specific request object.
+Also is not very readable and it's performance is not remarkable as well.
+- Add internationalization.
+Currently all strings and formats are hardcoded in english.
+- A better tab manager.
+This new manager would be configurable to have a variable amount of tabs, and the tabs data should contain all the meta-data necessary to render the tabs.
+- More features.
+- Using Typescript (TS).
+The current simplicity of the application would not benefit from using TS instead of JS.
+The additional effort needed to setup types plus some potential issues with the libraries used would render the long term benefits a bit pointless.